 “The government has a couple of really strong reasons to go and use small launch and small satellites,” said Dan Hart, president and CEO of Virgin Orbit, which recently signed a contract to launch several smallsat payloads for the U.S. Air Force.
 “One is the economics, but the other is resilience.”

 Resilience has been a key factor in the Pentagon’s approach to space technology, especially in recent years as adversaries such as Russia and China begin to act more aggressively in space.
 DoD officials are increasingly viewing space as a potential battlefield and are designing spacecraft accordingly.
+Part of their concern includes ensuring satellite communications remain in tact during conflict.

 “If you have large centralized satellites, they’re vulnerable to attack if conflicts arise,” Hart said.
 “If you can put a capability across 50 satellites, you thoroughly complicate the adversaries’ targeting problem.
 If they only cost $10 million to $20 million to put up, instead of $1 billion, well, you can just replenish them.”